michaelorebelq/GroceryLens/README.md

 # Acknowledgements:

 This project was completed as part of my Final Year Project for the BEng Software Engineering degree at the University of Westminster.
-I would like to thank my supervisor, Dr Alexandra Psarrou, for her invaluable guidance throughout the development of this project.
+I would like to thank my supervisor Dr Alexandra Psarrou, for her invaluable guidance throughout the development of this project.

 # Contact Details
 LinkedIn: https://www.linkedin.com/in/michael-o-a6b096272/